idvorkin/idvorkin.github.io/_d/manager-book-appendix.md

 ### Google's Project Oxygen

 Google is a very data driven, willing to challenge the status quo company.
-One of their ideas was getting rid of managers all together, and that was a fa [failure]().
+One of their ideas was getting rid of managers all together, and that was a [failure](https://rework.withgoogle.com/subjects/managers/).
 Given then conclusion managers were necessary, they formed Project Oxygen, a data driven approach to understanding the attributes of successful managers.
 Here is there list of management [attributes](https://rework.withgoogle.com/blog/the-evolution-of-project-oxygen/):

 1. Is a good coach
 1. Empowers team and does not micromanage